 - Do they even know they have the problem you solve yet?

 There is a BIG difference between someone who is comparing offers and someone who is seeking out a solution.
 Someone very early in their discovery might not even know the terms you would use on a features list.

-If I don’t even know the correct term for the hobby, and I am looking at pictures of cool pew-pew-pew fighting robots (apparently they are not even robots), is there any point in telling me your kits are Perfect Grade versus Master Grade and how much more articulation you offer?
+If I don’t even know the correct term for the hobby, and I am looking at pictures of cool pew-pew-pew fighting robots (apparently they are not even robots – who knew?), is there any point in telling me your kits are Perfect Grade versus Master Grade and how much more “articulation” you offer?

 Benefits speak to our needs, wants, desires, fears, lusts, hates, and our joy.

 The old saying is true, I don’t want a drill I want to hang my picture up.